GuildedAPI/docs/README.md

 ## Join the Guilded API Server

-The API server is a common hangout for library and bot developers alike.
-It's a great starting point for those looking to dive in and learn bot-creation with the API.
+The API server is a great place for library and bot developers to hang out and chat.
+It's also a great starting point for those looking to dive in and learn bot-creation with the API.

-<iframe src="https://www.guilded.gg/canvas_index.html?route=%2Fcanvas%2Fembed%2Fteamcard%2F4R5q39VR&size=large" width="553" height="262" frameborder="0" scrolling="no"></iframe>